SepidehGhorbanian/Data_Mining_Exercises/KNN_BreastCancer/README.md

+Predicting whether a patiant has breast cancer or not

 Using the KNN algorithm from Classification algorithms (Supervised)

 The code is in Python and it is using the Scikit-learn (Sklearn) library